odow/SDDP.jl/docs/src/index.md

 SDDP, SDDP.jl handles all the calculation of the dual variables needed to evaluate the cuts automatically behind the scenes.

-The `@state` macro is just short-hand for writing:
+The [`@state`](@ref) macro is just short-hand for writing:
 ```julia
 @variable(sp, x >= 0.5)
 @variable(sp, x0, start=1)
 SDDP.statevariable!(sp, x0, x)
 ```

+!!! note
+    The `start=1` is only every used behind the scenes by the first stage problem.
+    It's really just a nice syntatic trick we use to make specifying the model a bit more compact.

 This illustrates how we can use indexing just as we would in a JuMP `@variable`
 macro: